software-mansion/react-native-screens/native-stack/README.md

 #### `headerTitleAlign` (Android only)

-Alignment of the title on the header.
+Alignment of the header title.
 Possible values are:

 - `left` - aligns title to the left side of the header.
 - `center` - aligns title to the center on the header.